Our products

 Sauté 3 chopped garlic cloves in olive oil.
 When they begin to brown, add a tablespoon of flour and stir.
 Pour in 150 ml of white wine and reduce for 1 minute.
 Add the clams, cover, and cook for 3-4 minutes until they open.
 Sprinkle with fresh parsley.

-Seafood and cod: the perfect Holy Week combination
+Seafood and cod: the perfect Easter combination

-Seafood prices during Holy Week 2026
+Seafood prices at Easter 2026

-• Red prawns: €45-80/kg (depending on size and origin)
+• Red Prawn: 45-80 €/kg (depending on size and origin)

 Saving tip: Buy seafood on Holy Wednesday.
 On Holy Thursday and Good Friday, prices are at their peak.
 If you can, order in advance from your trusted fishmonger to ensure availability and a better price.

-Frequently asked questions about seafood during Holy Week
+Frequently asked questions about seafood at Easter

 How much seafood should I calculate per person?

 For a starter: 200-250 g of shelled seafood per person (4-5 large prawns or 6-8 langostinos).
-For a main seafood course: 400-500 g per person.
-For gooseneck barnacles: 150-200 g per person (they are expensive and eaten as an appetizer).
+For a seafood main course: 400-500 g per person.
+For goose barnacles: 150-200 g per person (they are expensive and eaten as an appetizer).

 Is fresh or frozen seafood better?